Reaching Across Illinois Library System (RAILS)

 B. The Annual Budget and Work Plan of the System will be prepared by the RAILS Executive Director and staff and recommended to the RAILS Board.
 From time to time, the RAILS Board may appoint a committee to work with the RAILS Executive Director for the purpose of developing the budget and plan of service.

-A. An outside audit of all RAILS and grant accounts will be conducted and reviewed by the RAILS Board annually.
+A. An outside audit of all RAILS and grant accounts will be conducted annually.
+The audit report shall be reviewed and discussed at a RAILS' board meeting with the auditor.

-B. A RAILS Board-appointed RAILS Finance Committee will annually review with the RAILS Executive Director and administrative staff the service performance of the auditor.
-The RAILS Executive Director will, at least every 5 years, solicit bids from at least three auditing firms based on recommendations of the Committee.
+B. The RAILS Executive Director will, at least every 5 years, solicit bids from at least three auditing firms based on recommendations of Board Members and administrative staff.

 C. Audits of RAILS and grant funds will be submitted to the Illinois State Library in accordance with Illinois Library System Act, grant guidelines, and applicable financial reporting requirements in accordance with generally accepted accounting principles.